yang70/portfolio/README.md

 rails new portfolio --skip-test-unit
 ```

-Then the following gems were added to the gem file:
+Then the following gems were added to the gem file for minitest and capybara:

 ```ruby
 gem "minitest-rails"